Close your eyes and picture it.

 This is especially true if you’re traveling with a spouse or significant other.
 Travel is a much richer experience when you get to know the locals.

 So, be brave.
 Embrace your independence.
 Tackle the world on your own.

 6 – You Don’t Have to Take a Month

 While I’m a firm believer that one month is the perfect amount of time to feel truly adrift without completely losing touch with reality at home, some people need more and some might be happy with less.

-If you can take more than a month, fantastic!
+If you can take more than a month for your Round the World trip, fantastic!
 If you work for one of those employers who will never allow you a full month off, you can still go around the world.

-Even with just two weeks, a RTW trip is well worth the effort.
+Even with just two weeks, a Round the World trip is well worth the effort.
 How much can you really see in just two weeks?
-Well, here’s a two-week snippet from the middle of my first RTW trip:

 Cape Town, South Africa – Cairo, Egypt – Sharm el Sheikh, Egypt – Dubai, United Arab Emirates – Agra, India – Bangkok, Thailand – Phuket, Thailand – Kuala Lumpur, Malaysia

 Here are just a few of the things I did during those two weeks: